Corey Haim's apartment

 Addiction, sexual abuse, and bankruptcy

-Haim struggled with substance abuse issues throughout his teens.
+Haim began struggling with substance abuse issues as a teenager.
 He was also allegedly raped by a famous Hollywood personality during the filming of Lucas (1986).

-His career faltered in the late 1980s and early 1990s when his drug addiction began to negatively impact his performances.
+His career suffered in the late 1980s and early 1990s after his drug addiction began to negatively impact his performances.
 From that point on, he mostly featured in low-budget direct-to-video films.